Tips for Taking Kids to Disney World

 Where to Stay

-Basically, stay in the most compact hotel in your price tier.
+Where to stay really depends upon personal preference.
+Common advice for families is to stay at the most compact hotel in each price tier.
 This means French Quarter out of the Moderates, Contemporary out of the Deluxes, and All Star Music out of the Values.
 The advantages are more pronounced at French Quarter and the compact Deluxes than they are at All Star Music–pretty much all of the Values are equal in size.

 Resort pools should also be a consideration, as midday breaks at the pool seem to be popular and well-remembered by kids.
 See what pool theme appeals most (the best pool by far is Storm-Along Bay at the Yacht and Beach Club) to your kids, and factor that in the decision.